Trust for Nature has an important role to play in biodiversity conservation in Victoria.

 Biodiversity and land tenure in Victoria

-With 62% of the state privately owned, Victoria has the highest proportion of private land of any state and territory in Australia.
-It is also the most highly altered state or territory in terms of vegetation loss – 79% of the native vegetation remaining on private land is considered threatened, and nearly 90% of all under-represented Ecological Vegetation Classes (EVCs) in Victoria occur on private land.
+With 62 per cent of the state privately owned, Victoria has the highest proportion of private land of any state and territory in Australia.
+It is also the most highly altered state or territory in terms of vegetation loss – 79 per cent of the native vegetation remaining on private land is considered threatened, and nearly 90 per cent of all under-represented Ecological Vegetation Classes (EVCs) in Victoria occur on private land.

 Based on scientific data obtained from government agencies and other conservation bodies, the Statewide Conservation Plan assesses the occurrence and status of terrestrial ecosystems, aquatic ecosystems and threatened plants and wildlife on private land.

-For the first time, the Statewide Conservation Plan gives Trust for Nature and other conservation bodies a systematic perspective of where Victoria needs to focus its private land conservation activities.
-The Statewide Conservation Plan identifies 12 focal landscapes across Victoria that will make the greatest contribution towards conservation on private land.
+The Statewide Conservation Plan gives Trust for Nature and other conservation bodies a systematic perspective of where Victoria needs to focus its private land conservation activities.
+The Statewide Conservation Plan identifies 18 focal landscapes across Victoria that will make the greatest contribution towards conservation on private land.
 It also identifies the species most at threatened and in need of protection.

 Our contribution to national and international conservation targets